labscript-suite/labscript-suite/docs/source/troubleshooting.rst

 You can stop the these processes by either:

  - Restarting the host computer.
- - You can also kill the processes running `zlock` and `zlog` manually using a task manager.
+ - Killing the processes running `zlock` and `zlog` manually using a task manager.
    The processes display as a python executable.
    You can determine which python processes are running these components by inspecting their command line arguments.

- You restart the two processes by either by either starting a **labscript-suite** component or starting them by hand at the command line as described in the API documentation.
+ You restart the two processes by either starting a **labscript-suite** component or starting them by hand at the command line as described in the API documentation in *labscript-utils*.